paultopia/murdersky/index.md

 You have a shovel in the car, right?
 I once had to shovel half of the University of Iowa College of Law's faculty parking lot just to go home.
 There are also [traction mats](https://www.amazon.com/gp/product/B00S0CZZD2/) that you can try keeping the car to stick under your wheels to get that first bit of grip and then momentum to get out of a snowdrift.
 One of my midwestern friends claims that "a big piece of cardboard" can do the trick too.

-- Midwestern Girlfriend adds: a bag of clay kitty litter.
+- Midwestern ex adds: a bag of clay kitty litter.
 Shovel as much snow as possible and then put this stuff under your tires and apparently can give you some (badly needed) traction to get out of a snow mess.

 Canadian friend again: